mozilla/bugdash/README.md

 ## Deployment

-While BugDash is a purely client-side static site, due to the storage of Bugzilla API-Keys in localStorage it has to be hosted with a unique origin;
+While BugDash is a purely client-side static site, due to the storage of Bugzilla API-Keys in localStorage it has to be hosted with a unique origin.
-this means that `github.io` or CNAMEs pointing to it are not viable hosting solutions.

 The easiest self-service solution we have for this is Heroku.
 However, as Heroku only hosts applications not static sites, we have to wrap a simple PHP